gbengataylor/quay-manual-install/README.md

 ```

 Also, supply your appropriate certs.
 For testing you can use dummy certs but best to follow instructions here to generate the certs:
 https://access.redhat.com/documentation/en-us/red_hat_quay/3.3/html-single/manage_red_hat_quay/index#using-ssl-to-protect-quay.
-For the commands to create the certs, please see ```dummy_certs/create_certs.md```.
+For the commands to create self-signed certs, please see ```dummy_certs/create_certs.md```.
-After the certs are generated, contatenate the rootCA to the certificate generated
+After the certs are generated, contatenate the rootCA to the certificate generated.
 Finally this example uses localStorage, which isn't supported.
 In production env, update to use a supported storage backend for the registry
 ```
 # probably didn't need to create it the first time but leaving as-is